bacalhau-project/bacalhau/docs/contributing.md

 ## Issues

-All issues involving the Bacalhau docs themselves can be found here in the [docs](https://github.com/bacalhau-project/docs.bacalhau.org) repo under the [**Issues** tab](https://github.com/bacalhau-project/docs.bacalhau.org/issues).
+All issues involving the Bacalhau docs themselves can be found here in the Bacalhau repo under the [**Issues** tab](https://github.com/bacalhau-project/bacalhau/issues).
 Here you can see all the issues that are currently open.

 If you spot anything that conflicts in our docs or have feedbacks, suggestions, hints etc, you can create an issue.

 **Note**: For a step by step process on how to create an issue, please refer to this [Github guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)